Jacques Gouin de Beauchêne

 Jacques Gouin de Beauchêne (/fr/; 2 January 1652 – 26 July 1730) was a French explorer and leader of the first French trading expedition to the Pacific.
 His name is also spelled as Beauchesne.
 He was born in Saint-Malo in Brittany, and died there at 78 years of age.

 As captain of the Phelypeaux, he led a fleet of four ships from France in 1698; however, only the Phelypeaux and the Comte-de-Maurepas made it through the Strait of Magellan in 1699 after an arduous winter passage.
-He named one of the islands in the Strait after Louis XIV of France, and a bay after Louis, le Grand Dauphin.
+He named one of the islands in the Strait after King Louis XIV, and a bay after Louis, le Grand Dauphin.
 After a trading cruise along the coast of Chile and Peru, taking in a visit to the Galapagos Islands, he returned via Cape Horn, passing the Cape on 9 January 1701.
 Ten days later, he discovered the island that was named for him, Beauchene Island.
 He was the first Frenchman to sail Cape Horn from west to east.